savaki/go.wemo/README.md

 ###Example - Managing Subscriptions

 This is an example of discovering devices, subscribing to there events and being notified of changed to there state.
-Resubscriptions and managed automatically at the timeout specified.
+Resubscriptions are managed automatically at the timeout specified.
 Subscriber details and state are maintained in a map.

 ```
 package main